Let's hear impressions from riders about their favorite gear that they used extensively this winter.

 ● Common usage situations (season, location, conditions, etc.):

-I mainly use them on the slopes.
-Because the toe is not a pin, you don't have to use them too strictly, so they're easy to use.
-You don't have to worry too much about snow clogging the second heel.
+I mainly use them on ski slopes.
+Since the toe area isn't pinned, you don't need to be too precise with them, making them easy to use.
+You also don't have to worry too much about snow getting stuck in the second heel.

 ●Review:

-Stepping into the bindings is easy.
-They're sturdy and can be used vigorously.
-The springs are soft, so you can enjoy riding on moguls and other terrain.
-There are more metal parts than the LINX, so they are heavier.
-If you plan on walking long distances, I recommend the LINX.
-However, the OUTLAW is also light enough.
+Stepping in is easy.
+It's sturdy and can withstand heavy use.
+The springs are soft, so it's a binding that allows you to fully enjoy moguls and other bumps.
+It has more metal parts than the LINX, so it's heavier.
+If you're going to be walking long distances, the LINX is recommended.
+Even so, the OUTLAW is still quite light.